smbl64/humble-cli/README.md

 SUBCOMMANDS:
     auth            Set the authentication session key
-    details         Print details of a certain bundle download        Selectively download items from a bundle help            Print this message or the help of the given subcommand(s) list            List all your purchased bundles
-    list-choices    List your current Humble Choices
+    details         Print details of a certain bundle [aliases: info] download        Selectively download items from a bundle [aliases: d] help            Print this message or the help of the given subcommand(s) list            List all your purchased bundles [aliases: ls] list-choices    List your current Humble Choices
     search          Search through all bundle products for keywords